 CONCLUSION: Similar rates of successful cannulation and PEP were demonstrated in the use of 0.025-inch and 0.035-inch guidewires.
 (Clinical trial registration number: NCT01408264.).

 METHODS: Key endoscopic features for scars with and without recurrence were (1) dark brown color, elongated/branched pit pattern, and dense capillary pattern and (2) whitish, pale appearance, round/slightly large pits, and irregular sparse vessels.
 Scars were first assessed with high-definition white-light endoscopy (HD-WLE) followed by interrogation with narrow-band imaging (NBI).
 Scars with at least 2 concordant characteristics were diagnosed with "high confidence" for NBI for scar (NBI-SCAR) classification.
 The final endoscopic predictions were correlated with histopathology.
 The primary outcome was the difference in sensitivity between NBI-SCAR and HD-WLE predictions.
 Secondary outcomes included the validation of our findings in 6 different endoscopy settings (Australia, United States, Japan, Brazil, Singapore, and Malaysia).
 The validation took place in 2 sessions separated by 2 to 3 weeks, each with 10 one-minute videos of post-ER scars on underwater NBI with dual focus.
-Inter-rater and intrarater reliability were calculated with Fleiss' free-marginal kappa and Bennett et al. S score (as discussed below in a similar case) S score, respectively.
+Inter-rater and intrarater reliability were calculated with Fleiss' free-marginal kappa and Bennett et al. S score, respectively.

 RESULTS: One hundred scars from 82 patients were included.
 Ninety-five scars were accurately predicted with high confidence by NBI-SCAR in the exploratory phase.
 NBI-SCAR sensitivity was significantly higher compared with HD-WLE (100% vs 73.7%, P < .05).
 In the validation phase, similar results were found for endoscopists who routinely perform colonoscopies and use NBI (sensitivity of 96.4%).
 The inter-rater and intrarater reliability throughout all centers were, respectively, substantial (κ = .61) and moderate (average S = .52) for this subset.